Lemon pastry cream featured image

 2. Zest and juice the lemons.
 Gently peel off the lemon zest using a microplane, a zester, or the fine holes on your box grater, avoiding discolored or blemished areas.
 If using a zester, chop the zest, so there are no long strips of zest.
 Once done, juice the lemons.

 1. Infuse milk.
-Combine the lemon zest and remaining milk in a pot and set it over medium-high heat.
+Combine the lemon zest and milk in a pot and set it over medium-high heat.
 Heat it until bubbles form around the edges of the pot, indicating that it’s nice and warm.
 Then, turn off the heat and let it steep for 20 to 30 minutes before continuing.

 Mix the egg yolks, cornstarch, and sugar

-Mix the egg yolks, sugar, and cornstarch
+Mix the egg yolks, cornstarch, and a bit of milk

 2. Temper the yolk mixture.
 Gradually pour a couple of tablespoons of the hot milk into the yolk mixture, constantly whisking to prevent the yolks from curdling.
 Repeat this process three to four times until you’ve incorporated most of the milk.
 Keep stirring throughout.